 When your baby isn’t so little anymore breastfeeding has a new set of challenges and rewards but, compared to the wealth of information and support available for breastfeeding in the early days, there isn’t a great deal out there to help you adjust to this new phase.

-You may feel quite alone and you may feel pressure to wean your toddler, but rest assured that many women continue to breastfeed long after their baby’s first birthday.
+You may feel quite alone and you may feel pressure to wean your toddler, but rest assured that many women continue to breastfeed long after their baby’s first birthday (you just don’t see it out and about as often).
 And there are many good reasons to continue – breast milk changes as your toddler grows and it adjusts to their needs.
 It remains an excellent source of nutrition and it contains antibodies which help build your child’s immune system and protect them from illness.

 Breastfeeding a toddler – what you need to know